TheDuccinator/ffcombine/README.md

 A crappy batch script that uses a text file based system.
 (Windows only)

 Useful for combining oscilloscope views for a soundtrack.

+Only outputs to MKV (Use only MKV files for that reason)
 ![Alt text](/screenshot.png?raw=true "Screenshot of ffcombine")

 # Dependencies